Skip to main content

 • Chronic sleep impairment;

-• Mild memory loss (such as forgetting names, directions, recent events).
+• Mild memory loss (such as forgetting names, directions, and recent events).

-10%–Occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or symptoms controlled by continuous medication.
+Occupational and social impairment due to mild or transient symptoms that decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or symptoms controlled by continuous medication.